MaxSa2004/Tab_Tech-Web-Project/README.md

 ## Leaderboard
 The leaderboard shows, for each player (Human, AI (easy), AI (normal) and AI (hard)), its rank, name, number of games played, number of games won and the win ratio.
-The rank sorts it by this order: win ratio -> number of games won -> number of games played -> alphabetical order.
+The rank is sorted by the following order: win ratio -> number of games won -> number of games played -> alphabetical order.
 You can also search for a specific player using the search bar.
-It's possible to sort it ascending or descending.
+It's possible to sort in ascending or descending order.

-The data is stored in local storage, so it resets by clearing browser data, i.e., it doesn't disappear by refreshing ou closing the browser.
+The data is stored in local storage, so it only resets by clearing browser data. (i.e., it doesn't disappear by refreshing ou closing the browser).

 ## Configuration and UI elements
 At this point, there is only one game mode available: vs. AI, with three levels of difficulty (easy, normal and hard).
-The board can have a range of columns (7,9,11,13,15), but the recommended value is 9.
-If the player wishes to start, it needs to toggle the checkbox First to Play and the piece attributed is yellow.
-If not, its red.
+The board can have a range of columns (7, 9, 11, 13, 15), but the recommended value is 9.
+If the player wishes to start, they need to check the checkbox First to Play and the piece attributed is red.
+If not, its yellow.

 ## Architecture of scripts

 - gameScript.js: board, turns, moves, captures, dice, AI play and summary trigger;
-- ai,js:move selection (and simulation of possible moves)
+- ai.js: move selection (and simulation of possible moves)
-- languageScript.js:i18n and live translations
+- languageScript.js: i18n and live translations
-- statsScript.js:counters and summary rendering
+- statsScript.js: counters and summary rendering
 - leaderBoard.js: sort/search and ratios
 - visualScript.js: modal behaviour